AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/create-and-use-custom-functions.md

 In the above code snippet, a custom function named `updateDateTime` takes parameters such as a field object and a global object.
 The field represents the textbox object where the formatted date and time value is displayed within the form. -->

-Laten we leren hoe aangepaste functies veld- en globale objecten gebruiken met behulp van een `Contact Us` formulier met verschillende gebruiksmogelijkheden.
+Laten we leren hoe aangepaste functies veld- en globale objecten gebruiken met behulp van een `Contact Us` formulier met verschillende gebruiksgevallen.

 ![Contactformulier](/help/forms/assets/contact-us-form.png)

-#### **Hoofdletters gebruiken**: Een deelvenster tonen met de opdracht `SetProperty` regel
++++ **Hoofdletters gebruiken**: Een deelvenster tonen met de opdracht `SetProperty` regel

 Voeg de volgende code in de douanefunctie toe zoals die in [create-custom-function](#create-custom-function) in, om het formulierveld in te stellen als `Required`.